apache/nuttx/fs/cromfs/README.txt

 In addition to general volume information, the volume node provides an offset to the the "root directory".
 The root directory, like all other CROMFS directories is simply a singly linked list of other nodes:  hard link nodes, directory nodes, and files.
-This list is managed by a "peer offsets":  Each node in the directory contains an offset to its peer in the same directory.
+This list is managed by "peer offsets":
+Each node in the directory contains an offset to its peer in the same directory.
 This directory list is terminated with a zero offset.

+The volume header lies at offset zero.
+Hence, any offset to a node or data block can be converted to an absolute address in the in-memory CROMFS image by simply adding that offset to the well-known address of the volume header.

-Hard link, directory, and file nodes all include such a "peer offset".
-Hard link nodes simply refer to other others and are more or less contained.
-Directory nodes contain, in addition, a "child offset" to the first entry in another singly linked list of nodes comprising the sub-directory.
+Each hard link, directory, and file node in the directory list includes such a "peer offset" to to the next node in the list.
+Each node is followed by the NUL-terminated name of the node.
+Each node also holds an additional offset.
+Directory nodes contain a "child offset".
+That is, the offset to the first entry in another singly linked list of nodes comprising the sub- directory.

+Hard link nodes hold the "link offset" to the node which is the target of the link.
+The link offset may be an offset to another hard link node, to a directory, or to a file node.
+The directory link offset would refer the first node in singly linked directory list that represents the directory.

 File nodes provide file data.
-They are followed by a variable length list of compressed data blocks.
-Each compressed data block contains an LZF header as described in include/lzf.h.
+The file name string is followed by a variable length list of compressed data blocks.
+In this case each compressed data block begins with an LZF header as described in include/lzf.h.

-So, given this information, we could illustrate the sample CROMFS file system above with these nodes (where V=volume node, H=Hard link node, D=directory node, F=file node, D=Data block:
+So, given this description, we could illustrate the sample CROMFS file system above with these nodes (where V=volume node, H=Hard link node, D=directory node, F=file node, D=Data block):

   V
   `- +- H: .